From Bridgerton to true crime at Singapore Writers Festival

 The 24th edition of the annual festival will feature more than 140 programmes, both in person and online, from Nov 5 to 14.

-Other notable authors announced at a Zoom press conference on Tuesday (Sept 28) include two-term United States Poet laureate Billy Collins; Elizabeth Gilbert, the bestselling author of the 2006 memoir Eat, Pray, Love; and French-Moroccan author Leila Slimani, who won the Prix Goncourt for her novel The Perfect Nanny (2016).
+Other notable authors announced at a Zoom press conference on Tuesday include two-term United States Poet laureate Billy Collins; Elizabeth Gilbert, the best-selling author of the 2006 memoir Eat, Pray, Love; and French-Moroccan author Leila Slimani, who won the Prix Goncourt for her novel The Perfect Nanny (2016).

 This year's theme is Guilty Pleasures.
 Festival director Pooja Nansi, 39, said that during the isolation of the Covid-19 pandemic, many have turned to familiar comforts.